a3bc/CGU/EN/V5/index.md

     advertising or product sales;

--   you must not commit any act of counterfeiting, reproduce, download, perform, or modify all or part of Application;
+-   you must not commit any act of counterfeiting, reproduce, download, perform, or modify all or part of the Application;

 -   you must not hinder or alter the functioning of the Application;